Napier Spring Open Gardens Competition

 To be included in the competition, you must be willing to agree to our terms & conditions.
 Registration is FREE Entry.
 You do not need to register to open your garden on the day, but only registered gardens will be eligible for judging and prizes.
-All Registrations must reach us by the 30th of August 2021 to be included in the Competition.
 Download terms and conditions here.

 - Indigenous / waterwise

 - Permaculture / Food